 Green finance consists of three major terms, Green bonds, Green lending, and Green equity investment.

-The CBI (Climate Bond Initiative), LuxFLAG and ISO (International Standards Organisation) institutes, emerging in the process of developing standards, labels and certification schemes.
+The CBI (Climate Bond Initiative), LuxFLAG, and ISO (International Standards Organisation) institutes are emerging in developing standards, labels, and certification schemes.

 IDFC (International Development Finance Club) was tracking all the green lending financial activities from 2011 to 2014.
-The green finance was categorized into three themes- “Green energy” and mitigating greenhouse gases; adapting the impacts of climate change and environmental objectives.
+Green finance was categorized into three themes- “Green energy” and mitigating greenhouse gases; adapting the impacts of climate change and environmental objectives.

-The third term is Green equity investment where strategies of different measurements are used to make sustainable investments which are mostly done via index investing or equity funds.
-Various indexes which are transparent and developed for tracking the performances of green industries, firm, and investments.
+The third term is Green equity investment, where different measurements are used to make sustainable investments mostly done via index investing or equity funds.
+Various transparent and developed indexes for tracking the performances of green industries, firms, and investments.
 In the equity market, the activity is focused on a holistic approach to sustainable development.

 The following strategies are mainly used for such green investment: —

-Screening for potential investments, ESG integration requires systematic and explicit inclusion, Corporate engagement and shareholder action for influencing behavior of the corporate world, Sustainability themed investing in clean energy, green technology or sustainable infrastructure and impact investing for creating positive social with a measurable impact or outcomes from environmental policy with financial returns.
+Screening for potential investments, ESG integration requires systematic and explicit inclusion, Corporate engagement and shareholder action for influencing the behavior of the corporate world, Sustainability themed investing in clean energy, green technology or sustainable infrastructure, and impact investing for creating positive social with a measurable impact or outcomes from an environmental policy with financial returns.